-Create Separate FTP Account on Secondary Hard Drive
+Create a Separate FTP Account on Secondary Hard Drive

-If you just need to store some files on your server such as database backups, or something you aren’t going to directly use on your website right away.
-You can simply create a 2nd FTP account on your secondary hard drive to upload these type of files there.
+If you just need to store some files on your servers such as database backups, or something you aren’t going to directly use on your website right away.
+You can simply create a 2nd FTP account on your secondary hard drive to upload these types of files there.

 These files would only be accessible over FTP.
 You wouldn’t be able to access them from cPanel, or via your website.
 If you need that you can rearrange a cPanel account onto the secondary drive instead.

-- Login to cPanel for the account you wish to create an FTP account on your secondary drive for.
+- Login to the cPanel account where you wish to create an FTP account for your secondary drive.

-- Now login to your server with the root user via SSH
+- Login to your server with the root user via SSH.

 This will spit back all the current FTP account settings for this example cPanel user: